Docking and castrating

 During harvest, it can be more difficult to remove the pelt (skin) from a ram lamb, especially one that has started to develop secondary sex characteristics.
 Ram lambs are typically dirtier at the time of slaughter.
 It may be advisable to castrate ram lambs that cannot be marketed by the time they are six months old.

 Most importantly, wether lambs are easier to manage and eliminate

 the possibilities of early and/or unwanted pregnancies.
 When ram lambs

 are kept intact, it is necessary to wean and separate them from their dams and female pen (or pasture) mates by the time they are 4 months

-of age.
+of age (later for later maturing breeds).
 If this cannot be done, ram lambs should be castrated.

 There are not many producers have not had ewes bred "accidently" by ram lambs.

 Male lambs sold for grazing or as pets should be castrated as